rails/sprockets/README.md

     environment.append_path 'vendor/assets/jquery'

-In general, you should append to the path by default and reserve prepending for cases where you need to override exisiting assets.
+In general, you should append to the path by default and reserve prepending for cases where you need to override existing assets.

 ## Accessing Assets ##